Climate Commitments

 Identifying low-carbon strategies: We continue working to identify new low-carbon strategies that exclude investments in fossil fuel companies.
 We also consider fossil fuel-free strategies managed by our existing managers and work with those managers to launch new strategies that will further reduce the Endowment’s exposure to carbon and fossil fuel companies.

-Adopting Reference Portfolio indexes free of fossil fuels: To better align our efforts with the University’s divestment initiative, we have transitioned the Reference Portfolio’s asset class benchmarks to indexes that exclude fossil fuels.
-This process began effective October 1, 2022, when we transitioned the fixed income benchmarks to newly launched indexes that exclude fossil fuels.
-As of October 1, 2024, the Reference Portfolio’s equity benchmark has transitioned to the MSCI All-Country World ex Fossil Fuels Index.
+Adopting Reference Portfolio indexes free of fossil fuels: To better align our efforts with the university’s divestment initiative, we have transitioned the Reference Portfolio’s asset class benchmarks to indexes that exclude fossil fuels.

-Aligning EFIP with U of T climate objectives: Although President Gertler’s divestment initiative is focused on the Endowment, UTAM also implemented changes to EFIP in 2022 to align its investment strategy with the University’s climate objectives.
-As of December 31, 2023, EFIP did not have any direct exposure to fossil fuel companies and all material indirect exposure to fossil fuel companies had been eliminated.
+Aligning EFIP with U of T climate objectives: Although the divestment initiative is focused on the Endowment, UTAM also implemented changes to EFIP in 2022 to align its investment strategy with the university’s climate objectives.
+Since 2022, EFIP has not had any direct exposure to fossil fuel companies and indirect exposure to fossil fuel companies has been divested.

 Investment in sustainable and low-carbon strategies

-When President Gertler unveiled the University’s divestment initiative, he also announced that UTAM would allocate at least 10% of the Endowment portfolio to sustainable and low-carbon investments by 2025.
-We’ve made progress toward this commitment as well.
-We achieved this target during 2024, with 11.7% of the Endowment’s net asset value at December 31 invested in such strategies.
+Included in the university’s 2021 divestment initiative was a commitment for UTAM to allocate at least 10% of the Endowment portfolio to sustainable and low-carbon investments by 2025.
+We achieved this target during 2024, and at December 31, 2025, 17.3% of the Endowment’s net asset value was invested in such strategies.
 We are committed to maintaining the targeted threshold level of investment in sustainable and low-carbon strategies over the long term and we continue to source and assess new investment opportunities in such strategies.

 Taking decisive action on climate change